Wold Newton family: Similar creations

 An earlier proponent of this sort of fiction was William S. Baring-Gould, who wrote a fictional biography of Sherlock Holmes entitled Sherlock Holmes of Baker Street.

 In 1977 C. W. Scott-Giles, an expert in heraldry who served as Fitzalan Pursuivant of Arms Extraordinary, published a history of Lord Peter Wimsey's family, going back to 1066 (but describing the loss of the family tree going back to Adam and Eve); the book is based on material from Scott-Giles's correspondence with Dorothy L. Sayers, who wrote at least two of the family anecdotes in the book, one of them in mediaeval French.
-For details, see Duke of Denver.

 Warren Ellis's comic book series Planetary has a similar premise of fitting many different superhero, science fiction, and fantasy elements into the same universe.
-(For the most part, constrained by the needs of the story and copyright, Ellis does not use the originals but rather his own re-interpretations of the archetypes).
+For the most part, constrained by the needs of the story and copyright, Ellis does not use the originals but rather his own re-interpretations of the archetypes.

 Author Kim Newman has stated that his Anno Dracula series was partially inspired by the Wold Newton family.

 The anthology series Tales of the Shadowmen edited by Jean-Marc Lofficier is also based on the Wold Newton concept and includes characters from French literature.

-Alan Moore did likewise in his The League of Extraordinary Gentlemen comic book (and its sequels), in which various Victorian-era literary characters meet and join the eponymous League (though they are not descended from a single family).
+Alan Moore did likewise in his The League of Extraordinary Gentlemen comic book (and its sequels).
+In this series, various Victorian-era literary characters meet and join the eponymous League; however, they are not descended from a single family.
 Over the course of the series, the world of the League incorporates many works of fiction from many different eras – not just Victorian literature – into its universe.
 Moore calls the Wold Newton stories "a seminal influence upon the League".